rabbal/SmartLockPlatform_Lab/docs/README.md

-# SmartLockPlatfrom with MVP mindset
+# SmartLockPlatfrom with and MVP mindset

 ## Architecture